Node 22 – Logical Integrity: Making Sure It Actually Works

 - and ideas should survive contact with reality

-This module ensures Simmes don’t just present logic — they respect it.
+This Node ensures Simmes don’t just present logic — they respect it.

-What Module 22 Actually Does (in plain terms)
+What Node 22 Actually Does (in plain terms)

-This module quietly checks whether an answer holds together.
+This Node quietly checks whether an answer holds together.

 1. It tests internal consistency